Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Bus tickets are only available at City Hall.
 Bus schedules are available at the Library (7345 Weingartz Street), the Recreation Building (25355 Lawrence Avenue), or City Hall (7070 East Ten Mile Road).

-The charge for printing is $0.15 per page for black and white copies.
-The Library does not have a color printer.
+The charge for printing is $0.15 per page for black and white copies and $.50 for color pages printed at the copy machine.
+The Library does not have a color printer but you can print files via USB at the copy machine.

-Yes, the charge is $0.10 per page.
+Yes, the charge is $0.10 per page for black & white and $.50 for color.
 It has a document feeder and is able to make 2-sided copies.

 No. Center Line residents may fax at City Hall (7070 East Ten Mile Road) for $1 for the first page and $0.25 per page after.